Suggested links

 —National Institute on Drug Abuse (NIDA)

-What is a Medically Assisted Detox, and Why Do Medical Professionals Supervise?
+What Is a Medically Assisted Detox, and Why Do Medical Professionals Supervise?

 In addition, uncomfortable withdrawal symptoms may discourage recovering addicts, causing them to return to substance abuse.
 Certain prescription medications can lessen these cravings and withdrawal discomfort, increasing people’s chances of abstaining from drug use.